-To enable clientless authentication, use the eou allow command in global configuration mode.
-To disable clientless authentication, use the no form of this command.
+To enable clientless authentication in a NAC Framework configuration, use the eou allow command in global configuration mode.
+To remove the command from the configuration, use the no form of this command.

-eou allow clientless
+eou allow {audit | clientless | none}

-no eou allow clientless
+no eou allow {audit | clientless | none}